tarekeldeeb/arabic_corpus/arabic_corpus/README.md

 More resources are listed by [Ayman Eddakrouri](https://sites.google.com/a/aucegypt.edu/infoguistics/directory/Corpus-Linguistics/arabic-corpora)

 Extraction, preprocessing and formatting commands are listed in [commands](commands.md).
-This folder contains the merged output of all the above corpa.
-No intermediate files are added due to huge file sizes.
+Due to file sizes limits in github, no files are added due to huge file sizes.